Augustiner-Bräu: History

-In 1803, as part of a secularization movement, the monastery was dissolved, and the brewery was run by the state before passing into private ownership.
-Then in 1817, as the original building had fallen in great disrepair, the brewery was moved to Neuhauser Straße.
+In 1803, as part of the secularisation carried out under Napoleonic influence, the monastery was dissolved after 509 years of continuous occupation.
+The brewery was run by the state before passing into private ownership.
+The monastery church was deconsecrated and repurposed as a toll hall; the convent buildings became the offices of the Munich police headquarters, which they remain today.
+In 1817, as the original brewery buildings had fallen into disrepair, the operation was moved to Neuhauser Straße.